"In the same way that you gave me a mission in the world, I give them a mission in the world." (John 17:18 MSG)

-Jesus released His disciples to serve God’s purposes.
+Jesus released the disciples to serve God's purposes.

-As a dad I am responsible to protect my kids as they’re growing up, but that doesn’t mean I protect them from taking risks for the glory of God.
-You can be so overprotective that you do not release your kids emotionally, or maybe even physically, to do what God wants them to.
+As a parent, I am responsible to protect my kids as they're growing up, but that doesn't mean I protect them from taking risks for the glory of God.
+You can be so over-protective that you do not release your kids emotionally or maybe even physically to do what God wants them to.

 It is natural as parents not to want your kids to be hurt.
 But let me ask you this very frank question: Are you willing to let God be God in your kids' lives?

-Or are you still trying to be God in their life?
-You’ve got to let them go.
-I’ve seen some parents try to control their children’s lives even after they are married; yet, the Bible teaches that for marriage “a man leaves his father and mother and is united with his wife, and they become one” (Genesis 2:24 TEV).
+Or, are you still trying to be God in their lives?
+You have to let them go.
+I've seen some parents try to control their children's lives even after they are married; yet, the Bible teaches that for marriage, "a man leaves his father and mother and is united with his wife, and they become one" (Genesis 2:24 TEV).

-The point is it is God’s plan for children to leave and, as parents, we must teach them while we have them but then let them go to serve God’s purposes.
+The point is this: It is God's plan for children to leave and, as parents, we must teach them while we have them, but then let them go to serve God's purposes.

-Jesus said, “In the same way You gave me a mission in the world, I give them a mission in the world” (John 17:18 MSG).
+Jesus said, "In the same way you gave me a mission in the world, I give them a mission in the world" (John 17:18 MSG).
 The whole goal of parenting is to eventually release your children.
-From the moment they are born, you are preparing them to be released into the world, not to hold on to them or to control their lives for the rest of your life.
+From the moment they are born, you are preparing them to be released into the world, not to hold onto them or control their lives for the rest of your life.